 The loudest single scream at Halloween was record-breaking.

 English teaching assistant Jill Drake broke a Guinness World Record in October 2000.

-Whilst attending a Halloween festival in London, UK at the former Millennium Dome, Drake’s scream measured an incredible 129 dBA.
+Whilst attending a Halloween festival in London, England, at the former Millennium Dome, Drake’s scream measured an incredible 129 dBA.

-That’s the equivalent of a rock concert of a loud symphony.
+That’s the equivalent of a rock concert with a loud symphony.